bbauska/W3Cx-3of5/README.md

 <h4>Explanations:</h4>

--   Line 7: we built a JavaScript object that contains a person.
+-   <i>Line 7</i>: we built a JavaScript object that contains a person.

--   Line 10: we store it in localStorage as a JSON string object, with a key equal to testObject.
+-   <i>Line 10</i>: we store it in localStorage as a JSON string object, with a key equal to testObject.

--   Line 13: we restore it from localStorage as a string, and the JSON.parse methods turns it back into a JavaScript object.
+-   <i>Line 13</i>: we restore it from localStorage as a string, and the JSON.parse methods turns it back into a JavaScript object.

--   Line 15: we print the values of the object properties.
+-   <i>Line 15</i>: we print the values of the object properties.

 <h4>Examples</h4>